Femi Fani-Kayode: Challenges and allegations

 In November 2010, Fani-Kayode said that Yar'Adua's sought to jail and destroy his predecessor in office and the man that single-handedly brought him to power, President Olusegun Obasanjo, as well as his loyalists, including El-Rufai, Ribadu, and Fani-Kayode himself.
 He also alleged that Baba Gana Kingibe, the Secretary to the Federal Government during the Yar'Adua administration, was the principal enforcer of that plan and that Yar'Adua administration officials James Ibori, Tanimu Yakubu, Abba Ruma and Michael Aondoakaa were also involved.

-On 25 August 2020, while attending a brief press conference during his tour of Southern Nigeria, he insulted and denigrated a journalist from Daily Trust a subsidiary of media trust.
-The journalist had allegedly said “we don't know who is bankrolling you” and this had set FFK off on a tirade of words.
-Press houses as well as Nigerians on Twitter and other social networks expressed great displeasure at his barrage of insults taking into context the fact that he was a lawyer and could have exhibited more decorum.
-On 26 August 2020, he issued an apology to the journalist which has since been considered to be half-hearted and insincere on his part.
+On 25 August 2020, while attending a brief press conference during his tour of southern Nigeria, he insulted and denigrated a journalist from the Nigerian daily, Daily Trust.
+The journalist had asked him who was financially responsible for his costly air tickets for the trips.
+The following day, FFK issued an apology to the journalist.

 Arrested by EFCC

 Fani-Kayode was arrested in December 2008 by the EFCC and charged with 47 counts of money laundering.
 Fani-Kayode stated that he was innocent and that the monies were funds received from his own private businesses and legitimate sources and had nothing to do with government funds.
-He said that the investigations of the Yar'Adua government and the EFCC were politically motivated, and he was being persecuted in the same way as other colleagues from the Obasanjo government, such as Nasir Ahmad el-Rufai and Nuhu Ribadu, for their ties to President Obasanjo.
+He said that the investigations of the Yar'Adua government and the EFCC were politically motivated, and he was being persecuted in the same way as other colleagues from the Obasanjo government, such as Nasir El-Rufai and Nuhu Ribadu, for their ties to President Obasanjo.
 On 22 October, EFCC operatives of arrested on a 17-count charge of unlawful retention, unlawful use and unlawful payment of money in the tune of about N4.9 billion, a charge brought against them by the anti-graft commission.